ircv3/ircv3-specifications/extensions/labeled-response.md

 ### Capabilities

-This specifiation adds the `draft/labeled-response` capability.
+This specification adds the `draft/labeled-response` capability.

 Clients requesting this capability indicate that they are capable of handling the message tag described below from servers.